 The NAAQS review process has evolved over time, with multiple Administrations introducing procedural modifications intended to streamline the process, improve transparency, or strengthen the scientific basis.
-In 2018, EPA announced plans to streamline NAAQS reviews and obtain CASAC advice regarding background pollution and potential adverse effects from NAAQS compliance strategies.
-Historically, EPA has not requested CASAC to advise the agency with respect to adverse effects from NAAQS compliance strategies, although it is among the topics listed in CAA Section 109(d)(2)(C).
+In 2018, EPA announced plans to streamline NAAQS reviews by, for example, releasing some documents for CASAC review concurrently and folding REA-related analyses into the PA rather than developing a new REA.
+EPA also planned to seek CASAC advice about background pollution and potential adverse effects from NAAQS compliance strategies and changed the CASAC subcommittees.

 Under its CASAC charter, EPA may form subcommittees or workgroups, such as pollutant-specific panels, to serve under CASAC.
 Past panels, which included individuals with expertise in specific pollutants, assisted with the NAAQS reviews.
-In 2018, EPA disbanded the Particulate Matter Review Panel, which was formed in 2015, and directed the seven-member CASAC to assist EPA with the reviews for the 2012 PM and 2015 ozone NAAQS on an expedited timeline.

-Some stakeholders and interest groups have raised concerns about the lack of pollutant-specific panels.
-CASAC recommended that EPA either reappoint the CASAC PM panel or appoint a new panel with similar expertise to inform the PM review.
+In 2018, EPA disbanded the Particulate Matter Review Panel formed in 2015, directing the sevenmember CASAC to assist EPA with reviews for the 2012 PM and 2015 ozone NAAQS on an expedited timeline.
+Some have expressed concerns about the lack of pollutant specific panels, and in its review of PM, CASAC recommended EPA either reappoint the CASAC PM panel or appoint a new panel with similar expertise.
 CASAC stated that the "breadth and diversity of evidence to be considered exceeds the expertise of the statutory CASAC members" (letter from CASAC to EPA, April 11, 2019).

-CASAC also recommended "substantial revisions" to the Draft PM ISA, finding that it did "not provide a sufficiently comprehensive, systematic assessment of the available science."
-CASAC members did not reach consensus as to "whether there is robust and convincing evidence to support the EPA's conclusion that there is a causal relationship between PM{2.5} exposure and mortality" (CASAC letter).
+CASAC also recommended "substantial revisions" to the draft PM ISA, finding that it did "not provide a sufficiently comprehensive, systematic assessment of the available science."
+CASAC members did not reach consensus as to "whether there is robust and convincing evidence to support the EPA's conclusion that there is a causal relationship between $PM{2.5}$ exposure and mortality" (CASAC letter).
+EPA's causality assessment is consequential, as it factors into the Administrator's decision about whether to revise the NAAQS.